zhumingyu/Git/README.md

 4. viewing your staged and unstaged changes

-Note:if you've staged all of your changes,will give you no output.
+Note:if you've staged all of your changes,will give you no output.[^1]

     git diff